Ha Seung-moo: Early life

 Ha was born on February 5, 1964, in Sacheon, South Korea.
-Ha is the grandson of Sir Ha Yeon, who is the twenty-first grandson of Joseon's most notable prime minister, Yeonguijeong.
+Ha is the grandson of Sir Ha Yeon, who is the twenty-first grandson of Joseon's most notable Yŏngŭijŏng (prime minister).

 After his basic education, Ha began to read modern literature.
 He was motivated by a bookseller who visited the school and purchased a series of books on modern Korean literature.
 Thereafter, readings of Korean literature sparked his interest in writing and philosophy.
 In this process, Ha began to question humanity and thing-in-itself.
 During the high school years, Ha's spiritual journey continued.
 He pursued truth, the meaning of life and humanity in Buddhism, Hinduism and other major religions.
 In this spiritual journey, he read many western philosophical classics.

 Ha was influenced by the works of Sigmund Freud, Carl Gustav Jung, Immanuel Kant and Søren Kierkegaard.
 Ha experienced spiritual progression recognizing the importance and meaning of human existence, and the 'despair' of Kierkegaard and the 'reason' of Kant became a less serious issue to his life and study.
 At the end of 12th grade, Ha had a mystical religious experience that made him confess that God is the only answer to his quest for meaning.
 Ha then became a Christian.

 His poetry became an artistic stimulus for artists in parts of England and America.